Clogged Shower Drain Prevention

 (1) Purchase a hair catcher:

-The hair catcher should be placed over the shower drain.
-After each shower, you can remove the catcher and throw the hair it catches into the trash.
+Simple enough right?
+Place a hair catcher over the shower drain.
+After each shower, you can remove the hair from the catcher and throw it in the trash.
 These devices are sold at most supermarkets and hardware stores.

 (2) Place several rags in front of the drain: